WDog367/GeoInfoPage/privacy_policy.md

 We rely on one or more of the following processing conditions:

--our legitimate interests in the effective delivery of information and services to you;
+- our legitimate interests in the effective delivery of information and services to you;
--explicit consent that you have given;
+- explicit consent that you have given;
--legal obligations.
+- legal obligations.

 # Access to data